thetuvix/webxr/spatial-tracking-explainer.md

 ```

 #### Tracking loss
 Developers should check initially that the result from `getPose()` is not null, as the pose of `space` within `baseSpace` may not have been established yet.
-For example, a viewer may not yet have been tracked within the application's `XRReferenceSpace`, or a motion controller may not yet have been observed after the user turned it on.
+For example, a viewer may not yet have been tracked within the application's primary reference space, or a motion controller may not yet have been observed after the user turned it on.

-However, once a pose is initially established for a viewer or input source, pose matrices should continue to be provided even during tracking loss.
+However, once a pose is initially established for a space (e.g. a `viewer` reference space or an input source's `gripSpace`), pose matrices should continue to be provided even during tracking loss.
 The `emulatedPosition` attribute of `XRPose` indicates that the position component of the retrieved pose matrix does not represent an actively tracked position.
 There are a number of reasons this might be the case.
 For example:
 * A viewer with orientation-only tracking, whose position within a `local` reference space represents neck modeling.
 * A viewer that has temporarily lost positional tracking, whose position within a reference space represents the viewer's last-known position in that space, plus inertial dead reckoning and/or neck modeling to continue providing a position.
 * A motion controller with orientation-only tracking, which is positioned at an assumed position, e.g. by the user's hip.